paddy-r/PSD-Analyser/equations.md

 ## 1. Log-normal distribution

 Many natural and manufactured particle species have size distributions that are log-normal, *i.e.* the logarithm of their size follows a normal distribution.
+Here the lognormal distribution is described, along with some tools for fitting real particle size distributions to it.

 ### Using the lognormal distribution in *PSD Analyser*